blockpass-org/blockpass-serversdk/README.md

     2.  `createKyc`: Create new kycRecord
     3.  `updateKyc`: Update kycRecord
     4.  `queryKycStatus`: Query KycRecord status
-    5.  `needRecheckExistingKyc`: Perform logic to request client to re-submit data
-    6.  `generateSsoPayload`: Generate SSo payload (this custom data will be sent to web-client)
+    5.  `generateSsoPayload`: Generate SSo payload (this custom data will be sent to web-client)

 ```javascript
 const sdk = new ServerSdk({